top of page

 Essential Infrastructure

-Water well, power, fencing, access roads and drip irrigation systems
+Water well, power, fencing, access roads, and irrigation infrastructure

 Matheson Drilling generously donated drilling services for our new water well, supporting the installation of critical water infrastructure.
-The project also includes a pump, well house, and pressure tank funded by our nonprofit.
+The project also includes a pump, well house, and pressure tank funded by generous individual donors.

 3